dimer116/YOLOv3-for-Particle-Tracking/README.md

 The source code and mod can also be downloaded in the release.
 In the data-folder in the release there are two example experimental images.

 ### Install requirements
+For the installation of PyTorch it is best to check out the [PyTorch website](https://pytorch.org/) especially if you want a specific CUDA version.
 ```bash
 pip install requirements.txt
 ```